Documentation Platform

 UI and UX Design

-For ease of authorship and maintenance, all the content on the Shoreline documentation platform was written in Markdown.
-In order to provide the best user experience and provide a consistent look and feel, I developed a set of reusable documentation-oriented UI/UX components and features that can be easily implemented anywhere in the site.
+For ease of authorship and maintenance, I wrote all the content on the Shoreline.io documentation platform using a custom version of Markdown.
+To provide a consistent user experience and visual appearance, I developed a set of reusable, documentation-oriented UI/UX components and features implemented throughout the site.

 - Custom CLI command syntax highlighting for code examples.
-Shoreline's Op language is a custom DSL that allows users to interact with the Shoreline platform through a command line interface.
+Shoreline's Op language is a custom DSL that allows users to interact with the Shoreline platform through a command-line interface.
 The documentation platform includes custom syntax highlighting for Op commands, making it easy for users to read and understand command examples.
-This was implemented using the Monaco editor and a custom language definition schema.
+The pseudo-terminal leverages the Monaco editor and a custom language definition schema.

 - Interactive code examples with syntax highlighting.
 This feature allows users to see code snippets in context, with content tailored to their specific use cases.
-For example, the Kubernetes Helm installation guide has an API-style property list that is tied to other related, interactive parts of the documentation.
-So, if a user changes the active version in the dropdown or navigates from their private Shoreline installation, the documentation updates in real-time to reflect the correct properties and will even output an aggregate configuration file that can be copied and pasted into their own Helm chart.
+For example, the Kubernetes Helm installation guide features an API-style property list linked to other related, interactive sections of the documentation.
+Therefore, if a user changes the active version in the dropdown or navigates from their private Shoreline installation, the documentation updates in real-time to reflect the correct properties and generates an aggregate configuration file that can be copied and pasted into their Helm chart.

 - .
 For example, the CLI reports host, region, and AZ information based on the user's specified cloud provider.

-- Dynamic table of contents that updates based on the visible content of the page.
-This ensures that the author can freely work with dynamic content and the table of contents will always reflect the current state of the page.
+- A dynamic table of contents updates based on visible page content, letting authors work freely with dynamic content while always reflecting the page's current state.
 Example (try changing the provider and/or the active tabs within provider-specific content)

 - for progressive disclosure of complex topics.

-- that guide users through initial setup and configuration.
+- guide users through the initial setup and configuration.

 - for consistent styling and behavior between the documentation platform and the Shoreline product.

 - Mode selection for users to select between different modes of operation, including "CLI", "UI", "Notebook", and "Terraform".
-This allows users to see documentation tailored to their specific use case and preferred method of interaction with the Shoreline platform.
+Modes allow users to see documentation tailored to their specific use case and preferred method of interaction with the Shoreline platform.
 Example

 - Tabs, tags, badges, and many other visual UI components that enhance UX and make it easy to navigate complex topics.
 Example